purescript/registry-dev/SPEC.md

 Transferring a package version means that the following things happen:

-1. The package `location` is changed in the package metadata to the new location
+1. The package `location` is changed in the package's metadata index entry to the new location

 The package location is only used when publishing package versions, so this change will not affect any versions of the package which have previously been published.
 When verifying a transfer operation, the registry will ensure:

 1. The package must have been published before (ie. you cannot transfer a package that has not yet been registered).
-2. The location provided in the JSON payload MUST NOT be the same as the location listed in the package metadata or in any other package metadata (ie. the location cannot already be in use by the indicated package or any other).
+2. The location provided in the JSON payload MUST NOT be the same as the location listed in the package's metadata or in any other package's metadata (ie. the location cannot already be in use by the indicated package or any other).

 To transfer a package you must construct a JSON payload of the form below and authenticate it according to the process described in [Section 5.2 (Authentication)](#52-authentication).
 A `Transfer` operation is represented as an `object` with two fields: